Thomas Percy, 1st Earl of Worcester: Lineage

-He was the younger son of Henry de Percy, 3rd Baron Percy, and Mary, daughter of Henry, 3rd Earl of Lancaster, who descended from Henry III of England.
+He was the younger son of Henry de Percy, 3rd Baron Percy, and Mary, daughter of Henry, 3rd Earl of Lancaster, who in turn was a grandson of Henry III of England.
 He was the younger brother of Henry Percy, 1st Earl of Northumberland.
-Percy never married or had children.
-He was the great-great grandson of Henry III of England.
+Percy never married nor had children.

 Career

 Worcester fought against England's traditional enemy France in the Hundred Years' War, and then served in various important governing posts in English-controlled France, as Ambassador, Seneschal.
-He was appointed Admiral of the North from 26 Jan 1384–22 February 1385.
+He was appointed Admiral of the North from 26 January 1384 to 22 February 1385.
 In the 1390s he built Wressle Castle.
 He was created Earl of Worcester in 1397 by King Richard II.
 In 1399 he was appointed Admiral of the Kings Fleet in Ireland.

 Close to the crown

 Along with his brother and nephew, he took part in Henry IV's deposition of Richard II.
 He is said to have broken the staff of office symbolizing his position as Richard II's steward when declaring for the revolt.
 Later, in turn, he took part in the Percies' own subsequent rebellion against King Henry IV.
-He is said to have negotiated with Henry IV before the Battle of Worcester and then misrepresented King Henry's offer for a settlement to persuade his nephew Henry "Hotspur" to reject the offer and fight the battle.
+He is said to have negotiated with Henry IV before the Battle of Shrewsbury and then misrepresented King Henry's offer for a settlement to persuade his nephew Henry "Hotspur" to reject the offer and fight the battle.